taylorsreid/csd-310/module_11/README.md

 THEREFORE, FOLLOW THESE STEPS:

+        ---Run "DROP DATABASE IF EXISTS bacchus;" as root in MySQL

-        ---Run "CREATE OR REPLACE DATABASE bacchus;" as root in MySQL.
+        ---Run "CREATE DATABASE bacchus;" as root in MySQL.

         ---Run "python3 bacchus_updates.py" from the command line to refill the database properly.

         ---Run "pip install pandas" in the command line.

         ---Finally, run "python3 bacchus_reports.py" in the command line and view the reports :)